 RCI is a captive finance company and a wholly owned subsidiary of the French auto manufacturer Renault.
-The bank provides sales financing for Renault Group's brands (Renault, Renault Samsung Motors and Dacia) worldwide and for Nissan Group's brands (Nissan, Infiniti and Datsun) mainly in Europe and South America.
+The bank provides sales financing for Renault Group's brands (Renault, Dacia, Alpine, Renault Samsung Motors and Lada) worldwide and for Nissan Group's brands (Nissan, Infiniti, Datsun) mainly in Europe and South America.
+In the Netherlands, the bank operates through Mitsubishi Motors.
 It also operates through joint ventures in Russia and India.
-As of year-end 2019, the bank operated in 36 countries, divided into five major world regions: Europe, the Americas, Africa-Middle-East-India and Pacific, and, Eurasia.
+As of year-end 2019, the bank operated in 36 countries, divided into four major world regions: Europe, the Americas, Africa-Middle-East-India and Pacific, and, Eurasia.

-The group's financing penetration rate was 42.2% in 2019, up from 40.7% in 2018 and its consolidated balance sheet was €58 billion as of year-end 2019.
+The group's financing penetration rate was 42.2% in 2019, up from 40.7% in 20181 and its consolidated balance sheet was €58 billion as of year-end 2019.